 Precision Instruments Split Beam Torque Wrench

-Gorilla Automotive TW705 1/2 ” Drive Torque Wrench
+Gorilla Automotive TW705 Torque Wrench

 Different Types Of Torque Wrenches

 The variation of torque wrenches have changed greatly over the years.
-Many people choose upon personal preference, where the click torque wrench is the most common in the car mechanic world due to simplicity and cost.
+Many people choose upon their personal preference and the click torque wrench is the most common due to simplicity and cost.

 In terms of accuracy and repetitive use, the click type is the best torque wrench to buy.
 Simply preset the torque and tighten a bolt.
 Upon reaching the torque level, the mechanism will slip and click at the same time.
 It is excellent at reaching perfect accuracy and is low cost.
 It is the simplest to use as all you need to do is tighten a bolt and wait for a click.

 The beam wrench is very similar to how a weighing scale works.
 The head and the handle of the wrench are separated by a lever arm.
 A scale also moves when pressure is applied so that you can view the torque whilst tightening.
 It is not used as much as the click because its hard to read the torque whilst you are tightening a bolt as well as visibility may be poor and you might not be able to see it.